POSTED ON 06 NOV 2024

 A paved pathway that still needs improvement

 Returning to the analogy of desire paths, Figma Slides is a path that’s only recently been paved.
-It’s only a few months old in public.
+It’s only been publicly available for afew months.
 There are some glaring omissions and bugs that need to be fixed.
 The Typography and Colour styling systems are doing things differently to Figma’s Design Tools but don’t seem fully formed yet.
 While working on a recent presentation, I experienced some minor visual glitches, and it seems to be quite processor- and memory-intensive on my M1 Macbook.

 Tools aren’t everything